 - Both parties must be at least 18 years old, male and female

 - If you or your fiancé is below 25 years old, you must get parental consent or advice

-- Marrying parties must not be related by blood, up to fourth degree
+- Marrying parties must not be related by blood, up to the fourth degree

 - Must not have any legal impediments